 Do solar panels really last 25 years?

 They can!
 The standard lifespan for solar panels is 25-30 years.
 But this is only if you choose high-quality solar panels that come with warranties that guarantee your panels will keep producing throughout this average lifespan.
-Some manufacturers, like LG, offer warranties for the entire standard lifespan of 25 years.
+Some manufacturers offer warranties for the entire standard lifespan of 25 years.

 Can a solar panel last 50 years?